 The shares of common stock being offered by the selling stockholders include those issued to the selling stockholders pursuant to the securities purchase agreement we entered into with certain of the selling stockholders and shares of common stock issuable upon exercise of the warrants purchased pursuant to the securities purchase agreement.
 The shares of common stock being offered by the selling stockholders also include common stock underlying warrants issued to the placement agent in connection with the securities purchase agreement.
 For additional information regarding the issuance of the common stock and warrants, see "Private Placement of Common Stock and Warrants" above.
 We are registering the shares of common stock in order to permit the selling stockholders to offer the shares for resale from time to time.
-Except for the ownership of the shares of common stock and the warrants issued pursuant to, or in connection with, the securities purchase agreement and other shares of common stock and warrants acquired by certain of the selling stockholders in a financing we completed in June 2015, and Roth Capital Partners, LLC having acted as placement agent in connection with the private placement of securities effected pursuant to the securities purchase agreement and in connection with the June 2015 financing, the selling stockholders have not had any material relationship with us within the past three years.
+Except for the ownership of shares of common stock, warrants and convertible promissory notes by certain of the selling stockholders acquired in various transactions, and Roth Capital Partners, LLC having acted as placement agent in connection with the private placement of securities effected pursuant to the securities purchase agreement and in connection with the December 2014 financing, the selling stockholders have not had any material relationship with us within the past three years.